-Grade Point Average
+Grading and Grade Point Average

-RVU grade point averages (GPA) are based on a 100-point scale.
+Grade point averages (GPA) are based on a 100-point scale.
 The GPA is calculated by dividing quality points by GPA credit hours (pass/fail coursework is already excluded).
 The GPA will be a two-digit number with two decimal places and will not be rounded.